gl-inet/docs3.x/docs/setup/first-time_setup.md

 For Mini Router series (MT300N, MT300A, AR150, AR300M), you need to use a standard USB 5V/1A power adapter..

-For GL-MiFi, GL-AR750, B1300, you have to use a standard 5V/2A power adapter in order to ensure a sufficient power supply.
+For GL-MiFi, GL-AR750, B1300, you have to use a standard 5V/2A power adapter to ensure a sufficient power supply.